History of Ruth B. Kirby Gilchrist Blue Springs

 Ruth responsibilities at Ed C. Wright & Company grew.
 She learned quickly, becoming a savvy investor, land speculator and confidant to her employer.
 Ruth and Ed’s close work relationship deepened into a lasting friendship, and then a romance.

-In 1958, Ed gave Ruth an engagement gift that was glittering and blue, but grander than any sapphire.
-Ruth loved spending time at Gilchrist Blue Springs, and it was a treasured gift.
+In 1958, Ed gave Ruth an engagement gift that was glittering and blue but grander than any sapphire.
+Ruth loved spending time at Gilchrist Blue Springs and it was a treasured gift.
 However, their marriage never took place.
 Ed’s repeated illness interfered with their plans, and so the couple remained close companions, shying away from any public declaration of their relationship.

 Ruth passed on her love of these special springs to her family.
 Like Ruth, they cared for the springs and shared them with others.
 For almost six decades, Ruth and her family operated Gilchrist Blue Springs as a natural park where visitors could spend pleasant summer days swimming and relaxing on shore.

-In 2017, Ruth’s family sold the Gilchrist Blue Springs property to the State of Florida so it could become a Florida State Park.
+In 2017, Ruth’s family sold the Gilchrist Blue Springs property to the state of Florida so it could become a Florida state park.
 In 2019, Gilchrist Blue Springs State Park was renamed Ruth B. Kirby Gilchrist Blue Springs State Park to honor her legacy of protecting the spring.
 According to Davis, Ruth bears the distinction of being the only person to own two springs that are now Florida State Parks.

-As part of the Florida State Park system, the management of Gilchrist Blue Springs emphasizes sustainable recreational use and restoration of the natural processes that shaped the beautiful springs as well as the surrounding forest and wetlands.
+As part of the Florida State Parks system, the management of Gilchrist Blue Springs emphasizes sustainable recreational use and restoration of the natural processes that shaped the beautiful springs as well as the surrounding forest and wetlands.
 Gilchrist Blue Springs State Park continues to offer numerous opportunities for recreation, including swimming, paddling, hiking and camping.